 Collectively, these core projects follow the lives of up to 400 people.
 The study uses a range of methods (in-depth interviews, ethnographies, life histories and case studies) to explore human agency and subjective understandings of life course processes and causality.
 Through these methods, Timescapes aims to capture the interior logic of people's lives as they unfold.
 The samples are from all 'walks of life' and live in highly varied communities across the UK.

-The rich data gathered in the core projects is being brought together to form the Timescapes Archive, a multi-media digital resource for data sharing and use by academics, policy makers and other research users.
+The rich data gathered in the core projects is being brought together to form the Timescapes Archive (registration), a multi-media digital resource for data sharing and use by academics, policy makers and other research users.

 - Timescapes - the complex flows of time - is an important conceptual theme in this research.
 The study explores the biographical, historical and generational unfolding of lives, how individuals perceive past, present and future, and how they construct and overwrite their biographies, both personally and collectively, in relation to wider historical processes.